blankaex/blog/_posts/2020-06-13-first-anime.md

 # 6. First Seasonal

-By this point, I was only watching shows that had already finished airing.
-I think I might've been trying to get through all the aforementioned classics that everyone seems to always refer back to, before I started picking up seasonal shows.
+Until this point, I was only watching shows that had already finished airing.
+I think I might've been trying to get through all the aforementioned "classics" that everyone seems to always refer back to, before I started picking up seasonal shows.
 I also watched a few interesting-looking older shows, but that's besides the point.
 Here's where I talk about the first seasonal anime I watched.
 I don't think you'd consider this definition of "first" to answer the question unless it was specified, but I may as well since I'm here.

 Funnily enough, this is where my memory gets a bit fuzzy again.
 I don't even really remember which season I started picking things up in.
 Fortunately I use a watch tracker, so I was able to narrow it down to some degree.
 I don't recall watching any of Winter 2011 while they were airing, but I do remember some of Spring 2011.
 As far as which came first, I don't actually know.
 It probably depends on the air dates and fansubs, so it's a toss up between _Steins;gate_, _Kami nomi zo Shiru Sekai 2_, _Kaiji 2_, _A-Channel_ and _Nichijou_.
 I hate that I don't remember which it was.